totm12/pyqgisdams/README.md

 ## Application

-The harmonization process begins with qsetting the script inputs and outputs to match the reigion your wokring in.
+The harmonization process begins with qsetting the script inputs and outputs to match the reigion your working in.
 For the Mekong basin the shapefile for the basin is set, same for the dams (GeoDAR and ADCP), and lastly the HydroRivers shapefile path is set.
-Next, the laeyrs using the clip layer tool against all the input data shown in figure 3.
+Next, the layers are reprojeced to their local UTM zone to reduce error from datums.
+Next using the clip layer tool against all the aforementioned input data shown.
 From this first step, 159 ADPC dams, 105 GeoDAR dams, 3260 km2 of reservoir and 66284 hydro river polylines are within the region.
 Due to the impedance geo-referencing in GeoDAR, a proximal analysis is performed.

-The second step is to visualize the data in ArcGIS Pro and to view whether there is an abundance of duplicates, such that 36 GeoDAR dams are duplicates.
+The second step is to visualize the data in QGIS and to view whether there is an abundance of duplicates, such that 36 GeoDAR dams are duplicates.
 Notably, there appears to be unique and unaccounted dams within both datasets, which are accounted in harmonization.
 To deduplicate, GeoDAR dams are selected within a 2km buffer of ADPC dams.
 The buffer is selected as a manual, region specific filter based on manual observation within the ArcGIS Pro environment.
-The buffer is derived manually by verifying 0.5 km, 1.0 km, 2.0 km, and 3.0 km buffers where the number of duplicates increased only from 0.5km and 1.0 km buffer but did not change from 2.0 km to as large as 10 km thus, 2km was selected as an acceptable range for the study.
+The buffer is derived manually by verifying 2.0-10.0km buffers where the number of duplicates increased only from 0.5km and 1.0 km buffer but did not change from 2.0 km to as large as 10 km thus, 2km was selected as an acceptable range for the study.
 As a result of merging both dam datasets, 228 unique dams are now accounted within the region.

 When merging the two files; ADPC and GeoDAR v1.1, it’s crucial to pay attention to the right merge relationship to avoid compiling encoded or interpolated data and to include the most useful attributes.
 For this reason, GeoDAR is harmonized with ADPC to facilitate future geocoding based on ADPC attributes.
 As a result, there is a 217% increase in harmonization and a 34% decrease relative to GeoDARv1.1 in the Mekong Basin before being merged into the ADPC dam count.

 ## Discussion

 Initially, the hypothesis for this study involved iteratively testing different buffering proxies to harmonize the dataset based on varying distances to ascertian if they were inroducing uneeded error.
-However, it became apperant quickly that the
+However, it became obvious rather quickly that by applying varying buffering proximities at increments of 0.5 km on each iteration via the QGIS script, that the optimzal manual buffering proxy is 2km the corresponding plots for Outaouais and Mekong can be seen in Figures 4,5.

 ## Conclusion

 For this project the harmonization between two regionally independent datasets, in conjunction with GeoDAR v1.1 was completed; in the Mekong Basin and the Outaouais Basin, whilst the subsequent analysis of the manually observed distance of the latter two allowed for confirmation that the distance of 2km is not causing unneeded error.
 Utilizing the deduplication by proximity methodology and supporting script, GeoDARs dam counts were consequently improved from 105 to 159 points in the Mekong Basin and 56 to 271 within the Outaouais Basin.
 By applying varying buffering proximities at increments of 0.5 km on each iteration via the QGIS script, I was able to confirm that the optimal buffering distance without introducing more unwanted errors is 2km or 2000m.
-The corresponding plots for Outaouais and Mekong can be seen in Figure 4,5.
+The corresponding plots for Outaouais and Mekong can be seen in Figures 4,5.
 There seems to be a linear relationship between the increasing buffering proxies and duplicate features, whereas in the Mekong basin, any attempts to model it linearly are significantly inaccurate.

 ![Figure 4](./img/Ottawa_varying_buffer.png)